-- j.
+- i.
+All comments in the clinical record should be clinically relevant, respectful of the patient and be couched in appropriate clinical, objective language. - j.
 Chiropractors should be familiar with, and adhere to the requirements in the Board's Code of Conduct for Chiropractors that relate to record keeping. - k.
-Corrections can be made to a clinical record at the time of entry.
+Corrections can be made to a clinical record either at or after the time of original entry.
 The correction must be initialled, dated and tracked by the practitioner and the original entry must still be visible or digitally traceable. - I. A treating chiropractor must not delegate responsibility for the accuracy of information in the chiropractic clinical record to another person. - m.
 A treating chiropractor must recognise and facilitate a patient's right to access information contained in their clinical records.
 If a patient disputes the information then it should be removed, unless the practitioner disagrees.
 In the latter situation, the record should be maintained with a note stating the patient's beliefs about the accuracy of the record. - n.
-The transfer of health information must be done promptly and securely when requested by the patient, and patients advised of the location of records upon request.
+The transfer of health information must be done promptly and securely when formally requested by the patient (preferably in writing), and patients advised of the location of records upon request.
+Practitioners should keep a record of any such requests.